 Trident has a number of developed areas and some remnant mining potential.
-These developed areas will require rehabilitation and other areas will require access and ore drived evelopment.
+These developed areas will require rehabilitation and other areas will require access and ore drive development.
 The development to ore tonnes ratio remains attractive for Trident.

-Trident has been planned to operate as an underground gold mine allowing current design criteria, mining methods, and actual costs to form the basis for mine design, scheduling, andeconomic evaluation used in this estimation process.
-As an historic operating undergroundmine, costs, mining methods and metallurgical factors are well understood, providing confidence in their application as part of the Mineral Reserve estimation process.
-Althoughsurface infrastructure (some) will be required the key major infrastructure and permitting isin place with access to a well-established decline portal.
+Trident has been planned to operate as an underground gold mine allowing current design criteria, mining methods, and actual costs to form the basis for mine design, scheduling, and economic evaluation used in this estimation process.
+As an historic operating underground mine, costs, mining methods and metallurgical factors are well understood, providing confidence in their application as part of the Mineral Reserve estimation process.
+Although some additional surface infrastructure will be required, the key major infrastructure and permitting isin place with access to a well-established decline portal.
 The economics of the mineral reserve estimate could be materially affected by a significant change to commodity price.